* 11+ English and public school entrance exams, including pre-tests

 Training through the Teach First Leadership Development Programme has given me the resilience, confidence and leadership skills to be a strong teacher and leader.
 In my first year of the intensive programme, I learnt the profession ‘on the job’ as a full-time class teacher, while studying and writing papers for my teaching degree.
 Teach First’s intense and rigorous observation and assessment system has challenged me to develop and maintain high standards for myself and my students.

-I have strong progress and attainment records with the various classes I have taught (as a full time class teacher for Year 3, Year 4 and Year 5 over a five year period).
+I have strong progress and attainment records with the various classes I have taught in U.K. schools (as a full time class teacher for Year 3, Year 4 and Year 5 over a five year period).
 My experience teaching classes of 32 pupils with diverse needs and abilities has enabled me to develop high degrees of flexibility, adaptability and responsiveness.
 I value each individual child and am an expert in tailoring lessons and work to the child's individual needs.

 I am highly practised and knowledgeable in child protection and safeguarding procedures, and have a strong ethical approach.
 I constantly aim to foster strong working relationship of mutual respect and understanding, and interdependency, with students' parents and families.